 Pilgrimage: Berlin

-Fri., March 3-Sun., March 12, 2023
+Fri., March 8-Sat., March 16, 2024

 The Program

 The history of Europe in the twentieth century is marred by the atrocities of World War II.
-The story of minority traditions is particularly bleak, and few moments evidence this more than the era of Nazi Germany.
+The story of Jews and other minorities is particularly bleak, and few moments evidence this more than the era of Nazi Germany.
 From the cataclysmic events of the Holocaust to the division of Berlin after World War II, there is a complicated history of religion, trauma, and horror, but also a recent history of multifaith dialogue, reconciliation, and hope.
 In fact, Germany’s efforts to learn from the Holocaust and WWII have in part led it to be among one of the leading European countries in hosting refugees.

 Pilgrimage: Berlin is an intensive travel seminar that includes a half-unit course, a 9-day experience in Berlin, follow-up presentations, and intensive reflections.
-The program will explore the roots of Judaism and rise of Nazism in Germany, the lead-up to and effects of the Holocaust on the modern German community, and the way Germany, Europe, and the World have attempted to remember and reconcile the destruction of the Holocaust.
+The program will explore the roots of Judaism and rise of Nazism in Germany, the lead-up to and effects of the Holocaust on the modern German community, the history of Christianity and interfaith relationships in Germany, and the way Germany, Europe, and the World have attempted to remember and reconcile the destruction of the Holocaust.
+Of particular interest will be the way narratives surrounding Nazi Germany and the Holocaust are used today in American discourse.

 Requirements